James-Bray19/Lightweight-Matrix-Library/README.md

 ## Contributions

-Any contributions or issues related to the Lightweight Matrix Library can be posted in [this GitHub repository](https://github.com/James-Bray19/Lightweight-Matrix-Library).
+Any contributions or issues related to the Lightweight Matrix Library can be posted in the issues section.
 Your feedback is greatly appreciated!